 - Residential dwellings

+- Alterations and additions

+- Residential sheds and garages

+- Rural buildings

-- ✓ Landscaping
+- Landscaping

+- Pools

+- Change of use

+- Strata subdivisions of existing developments

-- Boundary adjustments where no additional lots are created
+- ⊗ Boundary adjustments where no additional lots are created

 Where required by the plan, written notice of an application will be sent to adjoining owners of land subject of the application.
 This includes persons who own land that share a common property boundary with the site and land directly on the opposite side of a creek, road, pathway or similar thoroughfare.